Each year, Secondary classes are partnered with Elementary classes to collaborate on the Apps4Learning project.

 The elementary students become a vital part of the team for the development of the apps because they are the “clients” and the subject matter experts; the elementary curriculum expectation will be the focus of the app.

 The secondary students design and create the apps using Web-based authoring tools, with their classroom teacher, and industry professionals who mentor them throughout the process.
+The Business and Education Partnership of Waterloo Region (BEP) is a valued partner in this program.

 Students have the opportunity to: